Kuwait

 When shopping at the malls, take advantage of big international brands and tax-free shopping.
 Electronics, cosmetics, clothes, watches, and accessories tend to be good deals.

 Kuwaiti cuisine is characterized by its diverse cultural influences and flavors.
-Some popular traditional Kuwaiti dishes include:
+Some popular traditional dishes include:

 Machboos

-Machboos is the national dish of Kuwait, consisting of seasoned rice cooked with meat, usually chicken, lamb or fish.
+Machboos is the national dish, consisting of seasoned rice cooked with meat, usually chicken, lamb or fish.
 Spices like saffron, cumin and cinnamon give machboos its distinct taste.
 The rice is cooked in a special way called “kabsa” where it comes out fluffy.
 Machboos is usually served with a side salad and yogurt.

 Kabsa